-Graduate destinations include; exhibiting fine artists, commissions, bursaries and residencies, documentary and commercial (editorial/fashion/advertising) photographers, community artists and arts organisers, organisational roles in independent and publicly funded photography bodies, curators, archivists and gallerists, art buyers, journal editors, teachers at secondary, FE and university level, and PhD studies to develop their practice as research.
+Graduate destinations include; organisational roles in independent and publicly funded photography bodies, curators, archivists and gallerists, art buyers, journal editors, academics at secondary, FE and university level, and PhD studies to develop their practice as research.

 Students are also encouraged to join the MA Photography Alumni Group to share the future development of their practice.

 - Winners of awards and competitions such as the Sony World Photography Awards, Deutsche Bank Photography Awards, Jerwood Photography Prize, Nikon Endframe Awards, Magenta Foundation Emerging Photographer Awards, Pavilion Commissions and the Arts Council and Rhubarb-Rhubarb Bursaries.

 - Peter Ainsworth, alumnus from MA Photography 2008 won the Dazed/Converse Emerging Artist of the Year Award 2010.
 Renhui Zhao of MAP 10 won the Sony World Photography Award for Constructed and Conceptual Photography 2010.

 - Alumna Alicja Dobrucka and Renhui Zhao won the Deutsche Bank Photography Award, in 2010 and 2011.